microsoft/FluidFramework/packages/dds/tree/docs/wip/Container and Application Schema.md

 ## Design-pattern apps can use to handle schema migrations

-If existing data is compatible with the new schema:
+If existing will always be compatible with the new schema: (new schema permits a superset of what the old one did)

     - Author new more flexible schema.
     Use this as applications schema for reading.